Chadds Ford Township, Pennsylvania

 Chadds Ford Township (/tʃædsfɔrd/ Chadds-ford, alternatively /tʃædsfərd/ Chadds-furd) is an affluent township in Delaware County, Pennsylvania, United States.
 It is located about 25 mi southwest of Philadelphia.
 Prior to 1996, Chadds Ford Township was known as Birmingham Township; the name was changed to allow the township to correspond to both its census-designated place and to distinguish itself from the adjacent Birmingham Township in Chester County.

-As of the 2010 census, Chadds Ford Township had a population of 3,640, up from 3,170 at the 2000 census.
+As of the 2020 census, Chadds Ford Township had a population of 3,972, up from 3,640 at the 2010 census.

 Chadds Ford was home to N. C. Wyeth, his son Andrew Wyeth, his daughter Ann Wyeth McCoy, and his grandson Jamie Wyeth.
 Brandywine Battlefield, the site of the Battle of Brandywine during the American Revolutionary War, is located in the township, along with Brandywine River Museum, which houses much of the Wyeth collection.

+Chadds Ford is also known for their annual pancake flipping competition, held on March 14th, 5:00 P.M., at the Brandywine River Museum of Art.
+Dates have been moved, such as March 17th, 2022 and March 1st, 2007.
+All pancakes that have been made during the event are repurposed in a free pancake buffet at the end of the event along with a cultural cheese tasting booth.